persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

   expected to be a floating point or an integer, in the interval :math:`\left[0;1 \right]`;
 - The maximum computation time, by default equal to one minute (d means days, h means hours, m means minutes, s means seconds);
-- The maximum sampling size, by default equal to 10000 if this criterion is chosen, expected to be an integer.
+- The maximum calls, by default equal to 10000 if this criterion is chosen, expected to be an integer.

-At least one criteria must be selected to validate the window.
+At least one criterion must be selected to validate the window.

 In the section **Evaluation parameter** the user can define: